 GIS Across the Curriculum

-The Environmental Studies (ES) program has been a campus leader in developing and using geographic information systems (GIS) in its teaching and research.
-The ES program offers a course in GIS and remote sensing; students in both the environmental science and environmental policy capstone courses use GIS for their projects.
+The Environmental Studies (ES) department has been a campus leader in developing and using geographic information systems (GIS) in its teaching and research.
+The ES department offers a course in GIS and remote sensing; students in both the environmental science and environmental policy capstone courses use GIS for their projects.
 ES faculty have collaborated with other faculty in a growing number of departments and programs (e.g., economics and chemistry) to help provide access to specific GIS software and expand use the of GIS in teaching and in research.
-Program faculty have been leaders in raising awareness about GIS on campus and in designing an all-college GIS lab planned for the new Diamond Building.
-The ES program is also working closely with the Library and Information Technology Services (ITS) to build our capacity to organize, manage, and disseminate data and maps.
+Department faculty have been leaders in raising awareness about GIS on campus and in designing an all-college GIS lab planned for the new Diamond Building.
+The ES department is also working closely with the Library and Information Technology Services (ITS) to build our capacity to organize, manage, and disseminate data and maps.

 Colby College Liberal Arts Symposium

-In addition to curriculum development for the program, the Colby ES faculty have been heavily involved in the creation and administration of the annual Colby Undergraduate Research Symposium.
+In addition to curriculum development for the department, the Colby ES faculty have been heavily involved in the creation and administration of the annual Colby Undergraduate Research Symposium.
 Each year a high proportion of Environmental Studies students participate in the symposium as a result of required student projects in ES118, our introductory course, ES 493, our capstone seminar, or independent studies and honors theses.
 For more information, visit the Colby Undergraduate Research Symposium website.

 Andonova, L.B. and Renzo M.C.
 2008.
 Andonova, L.B. and Renzo M.C.
 2008.
 The Next Climate Treaty?
 Pedagogical and Policy Lessons of Classroom Negotiations..
 International Studies Perspectives (2008) 9, 331–347.Firmage, D.H., T. H. Tietenberg, and F. R. Cole.
 2005.
 Research-based Learning in an Introductory Environmental Studies Course.
 Council of Undergraduate Research Quarterly.
 Council of Undergraduate Research Quarterly 25:191-200.